text-machine-teaching/uml_nlp_class_2022/docs/servers.md

 13. To add CUDA to PATH, open `sudo vim /etc/environment` and replace `:/usr/local/cuda-VERSION.NUMBER/bin` with a new link. **Replace**, do not just add.
 14. To update LD_LIBRARY_PATH, create file `sudo vim /etc/ld.so.conf.d/cuda.conf` with content `/usr/local/cuda-11.2/lib64`.
 After that execute `sudo ldconfig`
-15. Install CUDNN (read recommendations below)
+15. Install CUDNN (read recommendations below).
+Download it and unpack via `sudo tar zxvf cudnn-VERSION.tgz`
 16. Reboot the server and check that `torch.matmul(torch.ones(3, 4, device="cuda"), torch.ones(4, 5, device="cuda"))` works
 17. Check that `nvidia-smi` and `nvcc --version` work and show the same driver version (if they show different driver versions you fogtot to delete something and it is going to hurt you in the future)
 18. **!!Update this guide!!** CUDA installation is always a pain and the details change from time to time.
 You will thank yourself in ~3 months.